 Note#2: In this article, I haven’t explained in full how chiropractic works to promote natural health and wellness.
 If you haven’t tried chiropractic yet or if you're curious to find out more, please refer to the links below:

 - 3 Unexpected Reasons Why You Should Be Under Chiropractic Care

 - Bust The Myths: What Does A Chiropractor Really Do?

 - Chiropractic Found To Reverse Spine Disc Degeneration

 - Is Degeneration Really Due To Old Ageing?

 There’s an immeasurable gap between ‘Late’ and ‘Too Late’

-Remember that most of your health care costs aren’t being utilised to actually make you healthier.
+Remember that most of your healthcare costs aren’t spent to actually make you healthier.
 It’s just to help you get by and it’s becoming increasingly expensive.
 Now is the time to take proactive measures.
 Now is the time to prioritise.
-Now is the time to take back control and be responsible for your health.
+Now is the time to take back control and be responsible for your own health.